Geodesic Algorithm for Unitary Gate Design with Time-Independent Hamiltonians: Numerical experiments

 \subsection{Weight-$k$ Parity checks}

 In order to build fault-tolerant quantum computers, we will need robust error correction to mitigate the effect of noise in current quantum devices.
 A widely-used family of quantum error correction codes are so-called stabilizer codes, which rely on measuring syndromes and using the resulting measurement outcome to correct a computation.
 Of particular interest are surface codes~\cite{fowler_surface_2012}, and the toric code \cite{bravyi_quantum_1998}, which rely on stabilizers that are geometrically local on a two dimensional grid.
-Crucial to these codes are so called parity checks; error syndromes that can detect flipped bits or phase changes.
+Crucial to these codes are so called parity checks; circuits that can detect flipped bits or phase changes.
 Here, we consider the unitary corresponding to a weighted $X$ and weighted $Z$ parity check of the form

 respectively.
 Here $k$ denotes the size of the check.
-In Fig.~\ref{fig:parity_checks_trajectories}, we see that our algorithm is capable of finding accurate approximations for the weight-$k$ parity check unitary, for $k=2,3,4$, which correspond to gates comprising 3, 4, and 5 qubits respectively.
+In Fig.~\ref{fig:parity_checks_trajectories}, we see that our algorithm is capable of finding accurate solutions for the weight-$k$ parity check unitary, for $k=2,3,4$, which correspond to gates comprising 3, 4, and 5 qubits respectively.
 Additionally, we found a solution for $k=5$, which is a 6 qubit gate, after approximately $3 \times 10^4$ steps.
 Some trajectories in Fig.~\ref{fig:parity_checks_trajectories} show the optimisation plateauing for a number of steps, either temporarily or in one case until the maximum step number is reached.
-Sometimes, the optimisation can repeatedly find a solution that would require Hamiltonian terms which are not in the restriction (e.g. not physical), in order to reach a high fidelity.
+In these cases, the optimisation can repeatedly find a solution that would require additional Hamiltonian terms, which are not in the restriction (e.g. not physical), to reach a high fidelity.
 The Gram-Schmidt procedure provides a method to avoid these infidelity plateaus, however, at the cost of tuning the hyperparameter $\eta$.